tnoumar/EIRBCHAT/README.md

 **EIRBCHAT**

-EIRBCHAT is a simple IRC messaging service fully written in C that was implemented in the context of an academic Network Programming project.
+EIRBCHAT is a simple IRC messaging service fully written in C that was implemented in the context of an academic Network Programming project (RE216).

 # Context